What are you looking for?

 Automatic control

-The concepts of open-loop and closed-loop control, the task of controllers, the specifications of a control system are explained.
-It explains the use of integration and derivation in control.
-A PID control is implemented on a real speed control system and a real position control system on a DC electric motor.
+The concepts of open-loop and closed-loop control, the function of controllers, and the specifications of a control system are explained.
+The use of integration and derivation in the

 FORMATION: Joan Triadó and Aymerich DATES: Monday, Wednesday, Thursday and Friday from 9 a.m. to 13 p.m. and Tuesday from 10 a.m. to 13 p.m. | ADDRESSED TO: Technological-scientific high school and higher education courses in electronics, mechanics, robotics, mechatronics. | DURATION: 3 pm | PLACES: Maximum 16 students.